anthonybar/cautious-enigma/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+   The first step is prompt the user to input all of the spending data.
+Next, store all of the transaction data in a
+   hashtable.
+We also store the weekly spending limit in a double variable.
+Then, if the sum of all of the transactions surpasses the weekly spending limit, we output the warning message, along with a detailed history of transaction data, to the child's email on the day that they overspend.
+However, if the child does not overspend, they will simply receieve a detailed history of their transaction data to their email at the end of the week (Friday).

 Name each interface or class and briefly describe its function or purpose.